 Barcelona has some beautiful beaches, the most famous of which is the manmade city beach – Barceloneta.
 Here you’ll see locals, tourists, nudists, tan addicts – a real melting pot of sun seekers!
 As you keep moving east the beaches get wider and provide more breathing space.
 There are plenty of beachside restaurants but prepare yourself – they are often rather overpriced!
 However, the beach is also a great place for nightlife, with plenty of bars and clubs along the boardwalk.

 The Gothic Quarter is at once archaic and yet full of life.
 Perhaps the most charming part of the city, it is home to Plaça de Catalunya, the city’s main square, which boasts sculptures, incredible fountains and a lot of pigeons!
 This area features an array of gorgeous, Catalonian gothic architecture.
-But to truly appreciate it, you have to go inside these beautiful buildings, which you can do on Gothic Sightseeing Tour.
+But to truly appreciate it, you have to go inside these beautiful buildings.
 Also in the Gothic Quarter is Plaça Reial, the Royal Plaza, which features plenty of music, palm trees and restaurants.
 Around Plaça Reial there are many thin, winding passages with gorgeous specialist shops which sell only one item such as church candles, belts or macaroons.
 As with many of the bars and restaurants in Barcelona, those in the Gothic Quarter often have fantastic rooftop terraces.
 By day they act as suntraps, meaning you can relax and enjoy a meal or a drink while you soak up some rays.
 But when the sun goes down they become livelier and are an ideal prerequisite to hitting some of Plaça Reial’s clubs.